kongapay/KongaPay-Android-SDK/README.md

 #### a.
 One-off payments
 In order to use the SDK for a one-off payment, the KongaPay SDK has a method `KongaPay.startPayment()`.
 This method takes in 3 parameters:
 1. `fragment` or `activity` - The first parameter is an instance of the current fragment or activity
 2. `bundle` - a [Bundle](http://developer.android.com/reference/android/os/Bundle.html) that contains String values of details for the payment.
 The bundle must contain `KongaPay.ARG_AMOUNT` and `KongaPay.ARG_TRANSACTION_ID` as keys.
-The value for `KongaPay.ARG_AMOUNT` is the amount to be paid, and the value for `KongaPay.ARG_TRANSACTION_ID` is transaction ID and must be unique every time the SDK is called.
+The valuen for `KongaPay.ARG_AMOUNT` is the amount to be paid, and the value for `KongaPay.ARG_TRANSACTION_ID` is transaction ID and must be unique every time the SDK is called.
 3. `request code` an integer value for a request code, which will be used to receive the response when payment is completed.

 An example of this is as shown below: